 Three years temporary vows;

 Yes: Ideally it would help greatly if the applicant had some experience of religious life.

 If after many years of living and feeling a longing to give oneself to God in a real tangible way, one would also feel the beginning of wanting to let go of possessions and even of self for the love of God alone; such an individual would be considered.
-We are looking for women who are or desire to become “madly” in love with Our Lord.
+We are looking for women who desire to become (or, are already) “madly” in love with Our Lord!